Architecture of Madrid: Catholic churches

 Madrid has a considerable number of Catholic churches, some of which are among the most important Spanish religious artworks.

 The oldest church that survives today is San Nicolás de los Servitas, whose oldest item is the bell tower (12th century), in Mudéjar style.
 The next oldest church is San Pedro el Real, with its high brick tower.

 St. Jerome Church is a gothic church next to El Prado Museum.
-The Catholic Monarchs ordered its construction in the 15th century, as part of a vanished monastery.
+The Catholic Monarchs ordered its construction in the beginning of the 16th century, as part of a vanished monastery.
 The monastery's cloister is preserved.
 It has recently been renovated by Rafael Moneo, with the goal to house the neoclassical collection of El Prado Museum, and also sculptures by Leone Leoni and Pompeo Leoni.

 The Bishop Chapel is a gothic chapel built in the 16th century by order of the Bishop of Plasencia, Gutierre de Vargas.
 It was originally built to house the remains of Saint Isidore Laborer (Madrid's patron saint), but it was used as the Vargas family mausoleum.
 Inside are the altarpiece and the tombs of the Vargas family, which were the work of Francisco Giralte, a disciple of Alonso Berruguete.
 They are considered masterpieces of Spanish Renaissance sculpture.

 St. Isidore Church was built between 1620 and 1664 by order of Empress Maria of Austria, daughter of Charles V of Germany and I of Spain, to become part of a school run by the Jesuits, which still exists today.
 Its dome is the first example of a dome drawing on a wooden frame covered with plaster, which, given its lightness, makes it easy to support the walls.
 It was the cathedral of Madrid between 1885 and 1993, which is the time it took to build the Almudena.
 The artworks inside were mostly burned during the Spanish Civil War, but it retained the tomb that holds the incorrupt body of Saint Isidore Laborer and the urn containing the ashes of his wife, Maria Torribia.

 The Royal Convent of La Encarnación is an Augustinian Recollect convent.
 The institution, which belonged to ladies of the nobility, was founded by Queen Margaret of Austria, wife of Philip III of Spain, in the early 17th century.
 Due to the frescoes and sculptures it houses, it is one of the most prominent temples in the city.
 The building's architect was Fray Alberto de la Madre de Dios, who built it between 1611 and 1616.
 The façade responds to an inspiring Herrerian style, with great austerity, and it was imitated by other Spanish churches.
 The church's interior is a sumptuous work by the great Baroque architect Ventura Rodriguez.